selfcontained/resume/README.md

 	Software Engineer

 ##Technical Skills
-+	**Web Development** - I have been developing websites for the past 10 years, and am extremely passionate about it.
++	**Software Development** - I'm extremely passionate about developing software.
 These are some of the more common technologies I've used in doing so:
 	+	**Javascript** - I love it, on the server and the client.
 I'm familiar with many client-side libraries and love [node.js](http://nodejs.org/).
 	+	**PHP** - I've used many frameworks and libraries such as [Zend](http://framework.zend.com), [Doctrine](http://www.doctrine-project.org), [Twig](http://twig.sensiolabs.org), and have architected and written custom frameworks and libraries as well.
 	+	**Java** - Two and a half years programming in Java on an enterprise web application.
 Proficient with [Struts](http://struts.apache.org/), [Spring](http://www.springsource.org/), [Hibernate](http://www.hibernate.org/), and [Tomcat](http://tomcat.apache.org/).